openware/barong/docs/errors.md

-admin.user.doesnt_exist      User with such UID doesnt exist admin.label.doesnt_exist     Label with such key doesnt exist or not assigned to chosen user admin.access.denied          Access Denied: User is not Admin
+admin.user.doesnt_exist      User with such UID doesnt exist admin.label.doesnt_exist     Label with such key doesnt exist or not assigned to chosen user admin.access.denied          Access Denied: User is not Admin admin.user.non_user_field    Search field is not a user attribute admin.user.no_matches        Search result is empty array
 ```

 ## General errors